maximeraafat/BlenderNeRF/README.md

 Unfortunately, NeRF is not capable of predicting images with a transparent background : NeRF predicts for each pixel a color and a density.
 A transparent background would result in an invalid density value, therefore explaining the monochrome background color.
 If you want to remove the background, you can apply a simple Blender mask to your predicted images, to remove pixel values above or below a certain color threshold.

 ## Upcoming
-* For SOF and TOC, if frames have already been rendered, enable the possibilty to copy the already rendered frames to the dataset instead of rendering them again
+* For SOF and TOC, if frames have already been rendered, enable the possibility to copy the already rendered frames to the dataset instead of rendering them again
 * Support for previous blender versions
 * TOC setting (add-on release version 2.0)
 * COS setting (add-on release version 3.0)